planttheidea/moize/README.md

   maxAge: number, // amount of time in milliseconds before the cache will expire
   maxArgs: number, // maximum number of arguments to use as key for caching
   maxSize: number, // maximum size of cache for this method
+  onCacheAdd: Function, // method fired when a new entry is added to cache
+  onCacheChange: Function, // method fire when either a new entry is added to cache or the LRU ordering of the cache has changed
+  onCacheHit: Function, // method fired when an existing entry in cache is used
+  onExpire: Function, // method to fire when a cache entry expires (in combination with maxAge)
   profileName: string, // the unique identifier to give the memoized method when collecting statistics
   shouldSerializeFunctions: boolean, // should functions be included in the serialization of multiple parameters
-  serializer: Function // method to serialize the arguments to build a unique cache key }
+  serializer: Function, // method to serialize the arguments to build a unique cache key
+  transformArgs: Function, // method to transform the args into a custom format for key storage in cache
+  updateExpire: boolean // should the cache entry's expiration be refreshed when the cache entry is hit (in combination with maxAge)
+}
 ```